tramarobin/fctSnPM/README.md

 #### 2D plot parameters ####
 These option are specific to 2D plots.
 * `colorMap` is the colormap used for means, standard deviations, ANOVA and effect sizes plots.
 The default colomap is cbrewer('Reds').
-* `colorMapDiff` is the colormap used for differences, relative differences and post-hoc spm plots.
+* `colorMapDiff` is the colormap used for differences, relative differences and post-hoc SnPM plots.
 The default colomap is cbrewer('RdBu').
 Colormaps can be defined with cbrewer (distributed in this funtion): Charles (2020). cbrewer: [colorbrewer schemes for Matlab](https://www.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab), MATLAB Central File Exchange.
 Retrieved December 11, 2020.
 * `colorbarLabel` is the name of the colorbar label.
 No name is display by default (@ischar).
 * `limitMeanMaps` defines limit of the colorbar.
 By default, the maps wont necessary be with the same range but will be automatically scaled at their maximum.
 A value of X will make the colorbar going from 0 to X for all plots to make them easier to compare (@isnumeric).